docsforadobe/illustrator-scripting-guide/docs/jsobjref/ScreenInfo.md

 **Description**

-The screen’s angle in degrees.
+The screen's angle in degrees.

 **Type**